Find Trusted Heat Pump Repair Experts Near You

 What is the difference between a heat pump and an air conditioner?

 The main difference between a heat pump and an air conditioner is that a heat pump can both heat and cool, while an air conditioner only cools.
-During warmer months, both units perform similarly.
+In the summer, a heat pump works just like an air conditioner, extracting heat from your home and transferring it outdoors.
 However, during the winter, a heat pump also heats by drawing warmth from the outside and transferring it in.
-It also makes them more energy efficient for heating compared to using a traditional furnace.
+This versatility makes heat pumps a good choice for year-round climate control in mild to moderately cold climates.

 What is a geothermal heat pump?